Science KS1: Keeping my body healthy

 It explores the different food groups from the ‘Eat Well Plate’ and explains what each food group does to help the body to work correctly.

-This video is an ideal tool to help pupils to understand the concept of a balanced diet and the things that we need to live healthily.
+This short film is an ideal tool to help pupils to understand the concept of a balanced diet and the things that we need to live healthily.

 It can also provide a discussion point about what eating and living healthily means and what changes we can make to our lives to achieve this.